chrisyeungwc/CETM-25/README.md

 * Animated scatter plot

 ## Code Style
 This data visualisation programming language is R and development platform is R Studio.
-The source code has been uploaded as CETM25.Rmd.
+The source code has been uploaded as Main.Rmd.

 ## Built With
 * The dashboard is built by flexdashboard R Markdown file.